• Insights

 Using AI to track blood pressure

-14 July 2020 Posted by Wouter Hendrickx Digital innovation, My Future Product, Perspectives, Smart Life Sciences
+14 July 2020 Posted by Wouter Hendrickx Life Sciences, Perspectives, Product innovation

 Hypertension, hypotension or irregular blood flow are linked with various diseases like coronary heart disease and ischemic as a hemorrhagic stroke.
 The WHO reported that around 13% of all deaths are caused by high blood pressure values.
 The overall prevalence of raised blood pressure (adults aged 25 and over) is around 31% (T.Mills K. et.
 All., 2016).
 Verhaert’s AILab invented a breakthrough AI-platform to track continuous blood pressure from data created by a PPG-sensor (photoplethysmogram).
 This as an alternative of the traditional sphygmomanometer to implement in future applications.